AbuRahat889/Zustand/README.md

-# 🧑‍🎓 Student Management App
+# 🧑‍🎓  Practics Zustand (

-A modern Next.js app using Zustand and React Hook Form to manage a list of students.
+A modern **Next.js** application that uses **Zustand** for state management and React Hook Form to manage a list of students.
 You can add and remove students, with data persisted in localStorage using Zustand's `persist` middleware.

 ---